hyperledger/fabric/docs/source/channels.rst

 Each peer that joins a channel, has its own identity given by a membership services provider (MSP), which authenticates each peer to its channel peers and services.

-To create a new channel, the client SDK calls configuration system chaincode and references properties such as ``anchor peers``, and members (organizations).
+To create a new channel, the client calls configuration system chaincode and references properties such as ``anchor peers``, and members (organizations).
 This request creates a ``genesis block`` for the channel ledger, which stores configuration information about the channel policies, members and anchor peers.
 When adding a